 A unique part of the winter tour is the opportunity to visit some of the animal barns.
 Our tour included both the Indian and Southern White Rhinoceroses.
 We were ecstatic to find out that we could interact with some of them.
 We met Sanya and her four-month-old baby Glenn (named after John Glenn).
 They were napping when we arrived, but Sanya soon arose and then nudged Glenn until he woke up.

 Mercedes said that just like human babies, Glenn enjoys putting things in his mouth, and she let him chew on her finger.
 Figuring that this was probably our only opportunity to touch a rhinoceros’ tongue, we followed her example.

 Then it was time to head over to the giraffe barn.
 We got to view several giraffes and interact with one named Tuffy.
 Mercedes gave us some lettuce leaves to feed to Tuffy.
 His long tongue twisted around the lettuce and took it out of our hands.

 Mercedes practically had to drag us out of the barns.
 We could have spent hours hanging out with Glenn and Tuffy.
 The Wilds is one of Ohio’s finest treasures, and the Winter at the Wilds tour was an unforgettable experience that my family will be reminiscing about for years to come.

 Winter at the Wilds Tours run from November – April.
-(In November, the tour size is 20 people.
-It drops to six in December.)
+(The tour size is 6 people.)
 The cost is $125 per person.
+Learn more here.